ArcaneEngineer/ECS-tutorials/part6.md

 Let us organise our component prototypes with their related initialisers.
 This is purely cosmetic, and allows us to do code folding when we need it.

-(In Javascript, there is always a slight runtime overhead when one has to access objects or functions that exist within other objects or functions, but on modern browsers, these overheads are typically tiny -- well worth the organisational ease it brings.)

 First, let's remove entirely all instances of `*Prototype` (`transformPrototype`, `turretPrototype`, etc.).
 Second, let's remove entirely all instances of `init*` (`initTransform`, `initTurret`, etc.).